charlesetd/charlesetd.github.io/_posts/2022-01-29-system-shock-pinball.markdown

 ![Assorted Sensors](/assets/posts/2022-01-29-sensors.jpg)
 *Sensors I've tested thus far including capacitive, inductive, optical, Hall effect, physical, and ultrasonic*

-Weak balls aren't the only problem we've got to contend with either.
+Physics isn't the only problem we've got to contend with either.
 Finding solenoids with enough power and throw to actuate the playfield mechs has been far more difficult than I initially expected.
 Most higher power and longer throw solenoids are simply too big to fit into a half-scale cabinet and smaller solenoids lack the power or range needed to do anything useful.
 Thankfully, I've found this can be mitigated by overvolting smaller solenoids; although, only time will tell how long the solenoids last being driven at 150-160% their rated voltage.

 ![12v Solenoids](/assets/posts/2022-01-29-solenoids.jpg)
 *Pictured above are 3 vastly different sizes of 12v solenoids*

+## Development

+I personally prefer to work in CAD before making anything physical.
+I realize this is completely backwards from nearly everyone else; however, I find I just can't picture the end result I want without drawing it out in CAD first.
+In a twist that's sure to surprise some, my CAD tool of choice OpenSCAD.
+The reason for this is twofold: 1) OpenSCAD's language really meshes with how I think (pun intended) and 2) Fusion 360 is borked for my Autodesk account and I refuse to make a new account just to fix their software.

+In all seriousness, I have used Autodesk 3D modelling and CAD software in the past but being a software engineer by trade I just feel more comfortable writing code.
+That said, OpenSCAD leaves a lot to be desired (especially in the dependency management front) and I probably would have been a lot farther along by now had I forced myself to use something else.
+All that's to say: your mileage may vary.

 ## Current Progress